Swarup-Security/mcprecon/README.md

 ```

 ---
-This is mostly not required unless you want to perform a GPU detection
+Installation of requirements.txt is optional unless you want to perform a GPU detection

 ## ▶️ Usage